-The book’s author, Susan Cain, is a self-confessed introvert and ex corporate lawyer.
-Her premise is that our lives – friendships, work, lovers, leisure – are driven by whether our personality is introvert or extrovert.
+I spent this last weekend gripped reading Quiet: The power of introverts in a world that can’t stop talking.
+The author Susan Cain is a self-confessed introvert and ex-corporate lawyer.
+Her premise is that our lives, friendships, work, lovers and leisure are driven by whether our personality is introvert or extrovert.

 Cain examines this extrovert ideal in the first part of her book.
-She looks at a shift in the early twentieth century (in America) from a “Culture of Character to a Culture of Personality.”
+She looks at a shift in the early twentieth century (in America) from a “Culture of Character to a Culture of Personality”.

 “In the Culture of Character, the ideal self was serious, disciplined and honorable.
 What counted was not so much the impression one made in public as how one behaved in private.
-The word personality didn’t exist in English until the eighteenth century, and the idea of “having a good personality” was not widespread until the twentieth.”
+The word personality didn’t exist in English until the eighteenth century, and the idea of ‘having a good personality’ was not widespread until the twentieth.”

-- Groupthink – the desire for harmony and consensus in decision-making overriding critical evaluation of alternative ideas or points of view.
+- Groupthink – the desire for harmony and consensus in decision-making overriding critical evaluation of alternative ideas or points of view

-- Charismatic leadership, evangelical passion and total self-belief – I’m thinking of financial institutions heading off the cliff with the nonquestioning followers ignoring the danger ahead.
+- Charismatic leadership, evangelical passion and total self-belief – I’m thinking of financial institutions heading off the cliff with the non-questioning followers ignoring the danger ahead

-- Collaborative working – brainstorming, office environments, meetings or project groups that harm creativity rather than foster it.
+- Collaborative working – brainstorming, office environments, meetings or project groups that harm creativity rather than foster it

 Cain explores a longitudinal study over 20 years by Jerome Kagan and Nancy Snidman (discussed at length in The Long Shadow of Temperament, 2004).
 There’s some good stuff on “low reactive” and “high reactive” behaviour in four-month old babies when exposed to stimuli such as tape-recorded voices, balloons popping, colourful mobiles and new smells.
 Some babies reacted strongly with limbs pumping, visibly uncomfortable (the high reactives).
 Others, the low reactives, stayed calm and quiet.